rishabh171998/jambonz-infrastructure/docker/AWS_SECURITY_GROUP_SETUP.md

 ## Notes

-- The RTP port range (40000-60000) is large but necessary for handling multiple concurrent calls
+- The RTP port range (10000-70000) provides universal compatibility with all SIP trunking providers
+- Each call uses 2 ports (one for each direction), so 60K ports support up to 30,000 concurrent calls with buffer
+- This wide range ensures compatibility with Exotel, Twilio, Voxbone, Simwood, TelecomsXChange, and all other SIP trunking providers
 - Consider using AWS Application Load Balancer (ALB) for HTTP/HTTPS traffic instead of direct exposure
 - For production, consider restricting SIP and RTP to known carrier IPs instead of `0.0.0.0/0`
+- See [EXOTEL_VSIP_INTEGRATION.md](./EXOTEL_VSIP_INTEGRATION.md) for detailed SIP trunking integration guidelines